jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 * Registrant Contact Information: iesg@ietf.org
 * Reference: This document.

+## Link Relations Registry {#link_relations_registry}

+IANA is requested to register the following value in the Link Relations Registry at [@LINK-RELATIONS]:

+* Relation Name: rdap-help
+* Description: Refers to a resource with RDAP help information related to the link context.
+* Reference: This document.

 # Acknowledgements

-Job Snijders, Ties de Kock, Mark Kosters, Tim Bruijnzeels, Bart Bakker, Frank Hill, and Tobias Fiebig from the RPKI community provided valuable feedback for this document.
+Job Snijders, Ties de Kock, Mark Kosters, Tim Bruijnzeels, Bart Bakker, Frank Hill, Tobias Fiebig, Q Misell, and Rüdiger Volk from the RPKI community provided valuable feedback for this document.

 # Change History